wp-plugins/connections/readme.txt

 = New features this version: =
 * Geocoding of addresses.
+* Localization
+* Pretty permalink support

 = Upcoming features: =
-* Localization
-* Pretty (permalink) support
-* Landing pages
-* Integration with WP users to permit registered users to maintain their own info with optional moderation.
 * Gravatar support
 * Backup
 * ...and any suggestions that I may receive...